-Golden “Z” Club: Golden Z is a campus chapter of the women's organization Zonta International.
-Golden Z Club provides service to the NMU campus and Marquette community.
-The club also provides service internationally.
-In the past, the members have assisted in distributing books to children at Lighting Up the Holidays, participated in Adopt-a-Highway and Make a Difference Day, volunteered to do face painting for children at various events, crowd control for the U.P.
-200 Sled Dog Races, and worked with the children at Teaching Family Homes in Harvey.
-In the fall of 2005, the Golden Z club brought a woman and her daughter from Afghanistan to talk about the struggles of women and children in their country.
-As a result of the hard work and determination from members, the Golden Z Club was recognized and awarded with the Program/Project of the Year Award for 1999-2000 and the Service Project of the Year Award in 1994-1995.
+Golden “Z” Club: As a campus chapter of the organization Zonta International, the Golden Z Club provides service to the NMU campus and community as well as internationally.
+In the past, the members have assisted in distributing books to children at Lighting Up the Holidays, participated in Adopt-a-Highway and Make A Difference Day, volunteered to do face painting for children at various events and as crowd control for the U.P.
+200 Dog Sled Races, and worked with the children at Teaching Family Homes in Harvey.
 Golden Z is a great way to get involved in service projects in the community and internationally.
 There are also great opportunities for leadership!
-For more information, send an e-mail to firstname.lastname@example.org.
+For more information, send an email to firstname.lastname@example.org.

 Relay for Life: The NMU Relay for Life's purpose is to raise money to fight cancer as a part of the national organization, American Cancer Society.
 They work to set up a campus relay as a part of the national fundraiser.
-To take part in this great cause, please e-mail Thao Do at email@example.com.
+To take part in this great cause, please e-mail Emily Maynor at email@example.com.